 But the Maikafer was Ganz' foot in the door and other commissions started to come his way.
 In 1932 the Standard Motorcycle Company engaged Ganz to develop the Maikafer concept into a more substantial, budget car.
 The result was the Standard Superior which they revealed at the Berlin Motor show in 1933.

 The Standard display stand at the 1933 Berlin Auto Show.
 The chassis of the Standard Superior is in the foreground (it also appears on the cover of Motor-Kritik magazine earlier in the article) highlighting the car's modern features, including the central tube chassis developed by Hans Ledwinka of Tatra, independent all-wheel suspension and a rear mounted two-stroke engine.

 The first Superior's featured a simple, wooden body, but Standard updated the styling with their Superior 'Deutschen Volkswagen.'
-With their modern, streamlined appearance they certainly looked the part, but the noise of the air-cooled two-stroke engine beneath the rear seats was deafening and the heat generated in the poorly ventilated engine bay made it very uncomfortable for the already cramped passengers.
+With their modern, streamlined appearance the Standard pointed to the future, but the noise and heat generated by the air-cooled two-stroke engine beneath the tiny rear bench made for an uncomfortable ride for the already cramped passengers.
 Only a few hundred cars were built.

 Jaray's Vision Realised